EXCLUSIVE-Germany, France and Italy reach agreement on future AI regulation

 By Andreas Rinke

-BERLIN, Nov 18 (Reuters) - An agreement on how artificial intelligence should be regulated in the future has been reached by Germany, France and Italy, according to a joint paper seen by Reuters, which is expected to accelerate negotiations at the European level.
+BERLIN, Nov 18 (Reuters) - France, Germany and Italy have reached an agreement on how artificial intelligence should be regulated, according to a joint paper seen by Reuters, which is expected to accelerate negotiations at the European level.

-The three governments are in favour of binding voluntary commitments for both large and small AI providers in the European Union.
+The three governments support "mandatory self-regulation through codes of conduct" for so-called foundation models of AI, which are designed to produce a broad range of outputs.
+But they oppose "un-tested norms."

+"Together we underline that the AI Act regulates the application of AI and not the technology as such," the joint paper said.
+"The inherent risks lie in the application of AI systems rather than in the technology itself."

-The European Commission, the European Parliament and the EU Council are currently negotiating how the bloc should position itself in this new field.
+The European Commission, the European Parliament and the EU Council are negotiating how the bloc should position itself on this topic.

-The Parliament presented an "AI Act" in June, with the aim of averting safety risks from AI applications and avoiding discriminatory effects, but without slowing down the innovative power of this new technology in Europe.

-During the discussions, the European Parliament proposed that the code of conduct should initially only be binding for major AI providers, which are primarily from the U.S.
+The paper explains that developers of foundation models would have to define model cards, which are used to provide information about a machine learning model.

+"The model cards shall include the relevant information to understand the functioning of the model, its capabilities and its limits and will be based on best practices within the developers community," the paper said.

-However, if violations of the code of conduct are identified after a certain period of time, a system of sanctions could be set up.
-In the future, a European authority would monitor compliance with the standards, the paper said.
+If violations of the code of conduct are identified after a certain period of time, however, a system of sanctions could be set up.

 Germany's Economy Ministry, which is in charge of the topic together with the Ministry of Digital Affairs, said laws and state control should not regulate AI itself, but rather its application.

-The development of AI models that are not yet in use, or have not yet been launched on the market, should not be regulated separately by the state.
+"We have developed a proposal that can ensure a balance between both objectives in a technological and legal terrain that has not yet been defined," Brantner said.

+As governments around the world seek to capture the economic benefits of AI, Britain in November hosted its first AI safety summit.

-The German government is hosting a digital summit in Jena, in the state of Thuringia, on Monday and Tuesday which will include representatives from politics, business and science.
+The German government is hosting a digital summit in Jena, in the state of Thuringia, on Monday and Tuesday that will bring together representatives from politics, business and science.

-(Reporting by Andreas Rinke; Writing by Maria Martinez; Editing by Mike Harrison)
+(Reporting by Andreas Rinke; Writing by Maria Martinez; Editing by Mike Harrison, Barbara Lewis and Diane Craft)

 ((maria.martinez@thomsonreuters.com;))